zivl/gulp-css-usage/README.md

 For more available plug-ins, go to [babel-babylon](https://github.com/babel/babel/tree/master/packages/babylon)

+### outputFile
+Type: `String`

+A Path to a report file.
+If set, `gulp-css-usage` will write it's analysis both to console and to the file specified with a `.txt` extension.

 # Having some trouble?
 Have an issue?
 For bugs and issues, please use the [Issues](https://github.com/zivl/gulp-css-usage/issues) page.